When to Switch from a Harness to a Seatbelt

 Please consult your car’s owner’s manual if you can’t find them.

-Using the top tether (vs. not using it) will dramatically reduce the amount of forward force (or “head excursion”) in a collision.
+Using the top tether (vs. not using it) will dramatically reduce the amount of forward force (or “head excursion”) in a collision, no matter which type of child restraint you are using.
 The illustration below shows the difference in head excursion in a child whose seat is tethered vs. one that is not.

 To boil it down without getting too technical: the child who is not tethered is at a much higher risk for head injury and spinal cord damage – ’nuff said.